-Intussusception is a condition where part of the intestine (bowel) folds into itself like a telescope.
-The telescoping may block the bowel and its blood supply, which can result in damage to the bowel.
+Intussusception is a condition that causes part of the bowel to fold into itself like a telescope.
+The fold blocks the bowel and its blood supply, which can damage the bowel.
 Intussusception often involves both small and large bowels.
-It is the most common cause of bowel obstruction (blockage) in children.
+It is the most common cause of bowel obstruction in children.

 What are the signs and symptoms of intussusception?

 - Abdominal pain that lasts 5 to 10 minutes and goes away between episodes

 - Vomiting or diarrhea